-- Reconnaissance surveillance of fire impacted areas - Surveillance with Forward Looking Infra-Red (FLIR) equipped aircraft to help locate hotspots - Aerial fire suppression - Communications assets - Equipment and personnel for construction of fire breaks - Incident Management Assistance Team (IMAT)
+- Reconnaissance surveillance of fire impacted areas - Surveillance with Forward Looking Infra-Red (FLIR) equipped aircraft to help locate hotspots - Aerial fire suppression - Communications assets - Equipment and personnel for construction of fire breaks

 A local declaration is necessary when requesting state resources; verbal notification of a declaration will be accepted, however, a signed declaration must be submitted as soon as possible.
-Requests for resources should be made to the NDDES Duty Officer via State Radio by the local EM or designee in coordination with the Incident Commander (IC) and/or local EOC, if activated.
+Requests for resources should be made to the ND Watch Center by the local EM or designee in coordination with the Incident Commander (IC) and/or local EOC, if activated.
 Assets will be allocated on a priority basis depending upon the extent and duration of need, lack of local availability and delivery time.